Feeling the Heat over the Next Couple of Days: Melt Accelerates

 Remaining Mild = Spring Snowmelt/River Flooding Begins (see bottom of this discussion for flood info)

-We are waking up to very warm temperatures with lows remaining above freezing in many areas.
-This has helped to continue melting of the snowpack overnight.
-South winds will be light to start.

-By lunch time, the south wind will increase in strength and also become more widespread.
+Through the afternoon, the south wind will increase in strength and also become more widespread.
 Temperatures will increase further today.
 While many areas will remain in the 40s for highs, more spots will reach 50 degrees today or even higher!
 Expect partly cloudy to mostly sunny skies.
 As a result of these two things, we will reach quite warm temperatures through the afternoon.
-We have a chance to reach above 50° here in Fargo.
-However, it will be quite hard for our temperature to break that 50° mark thanks to our very deep snow pack.
-Historically, it is almost unheard of to see a temperature of 50° or higher while there is more than 8″ of snow on the ground.
-We currently have 17″.
-Thermometers in your car or on the bank may give readings over 50° or even 60° in town.
-These reading will be the result of extra heat radiating off of the pavement or buildings.
-At the airport, where the official temperature is recorded, the thermometer there is in the middle of a large field of snow.
-Things will be, and feel, quite a bit cooler there.

 By evening, we will continue to see the strong south winds and clear skies.
 Locations in the east, may reach up into the 60s again thanks to the trees.
-As we head off to bed, our temperatures will remain warm, and we will have clearing skies.
+As we head off to bed, our temperatures will remain warm, and we will see passing clouds overnight.

+By morning, we will have temperatures near 40° for most.
+There will be partly cloudy skies.
+These partly cloudy skies will be the result of a cold front that will be moving through the area.

+The front will move further through the area by lunchtime.
+You will know when the front passes as the winds will have shifted to be out of the north.
+Temperatures at this will have warmed up to near 50°.
+It will be on the warmer side in Minnesota, and cooler in North Dakota.

 EXTENDED PLANNER: